ALCUB3 Construct / flagship guide

 Most companies talking about AI agents in 2026 are still shipping glorified chatbots with better branding.
 The surface looks new.
 The operating model underneath is usually the same: ask a question, get an answer, hope the answer helps.

 That is not what an agent system is.
 A real agent perceives context, makes decisions, uses tools, handles handoffs, and drives work toward a goal with less human supervision over time.
 At ALCUB3, that distinction is the difference between a demo and a business system.
-We run 197 AI agents across trading, revenue, marketing, operations, and strategic intelligence.
-They do not run on a sprawling enterprise cloud footprint.
-They run on a Mac Studio with a controlled runtime, clear delegation rules, and constant refinement.
+Internally, we test agent and worker patterns across revenue, marketing, operations, and strategic intelligence with a controlled runtime, clear delegation rules, and constant refinement.

 The differentiator will not be who tried AI.
 It will be who built bounded loops that actually compound.